Bangalore Muslims FC

-Bangalore Muslims Football Club is a professional football club based in Bangalore, Karnataka, that emerged as one of the strongest football teams during the 1930s, 40s and 50s.
+Bangalore Muslims Football Club is a football club based in Bangalore, Karnataka.
+The club emerged as one of the strongest in British India during the 1930s and 1940s, continuing its success after the partition.

 History

+Emergence (1930s)

+The Bangalore Muslims football club emerged in the early 1930s, where they would participate in several local tournaments.
+In 1937, Bangalore Muslims enrolled into the 41st edition of the Rovers Cup.
+The team faced several tough opponents, but would ultimately reach the final, where they played against another power-house, Mohammedan Sporting.
+The final took place on 31st August 1937, with Laxminarayan scoring the winning goal in the 18th minute.
+This achievement led the club to become the first Indian club to win Rovers Cup, the second oldest football tournament in India.
+Due to this performance, several players, such as Masoom, Saboo, Habib, Rahmat, Abdus Sattar, were bought by Mohammedan Sporting later on.

-Bangalore Muslims became the first Indian club to win Rovers Cup in 1937, the second oldest football tournament in India, defeating Mohammedan SC 1–0 in the final.
-The club again emerged champions winning the title in 1938, becoming the first civilian team to defeat a British regimental side in the final.
+The following year, the club regained the championship, winning back-to-back titles, becoming the first civilian team to defeat a British regimental side in the final.
 In that edition, they defeated the Argyll and Scottish Highlanders by 3–2.

+Continuity (1940s)

-In 1941, the club clinched Stafford Challenge Cup title and became first Indian club to do so.
-Ahmed Khan, Mohammad Abdus Sattar, Mariappa Kempaiah, have played for the club.
-It was Bangalore Muslims that challenged the hegemony of Hyderabad City Police achieving success continuously as a non-Kolkata club.
+In 1941, the club clinched the Stafford Challenge Cup title.
+The final was played on 24th May, with Decruz and Lakshman scoring for Muslims.
+The club also had the services of players such as Ahmed Khan, Mohammad Abdus Sattar, Mariappa Kempaiah.
+It was Bangalore Muslims that challenged the hegemony of Hyderabad City Police.

+Decline (1960s)

-In the 1960s, the trust that ran the team sold its share of the club to Mumtaz Ali Khan whose trust, the Al-Ameen trust took over the club.
-During the 1960s and 70s, domestic football in Bangalore was dominated by the PSU teams such as Hindustan Aeronautics Limited (HAL), Indian Telephone Industries (ITI), Electronic Radar Development Establishment (ERDE) and thus drew over the talent from the rest of the clubs.
-This led to the decline of the football clubs in Bangalore, which also affected Bangalore Muslims.
+In the 1960s, the trust that ran the team sold its share to Mumtaz Ali Khan's Al-Ameen.
+During the 1960s and 70s, football in Bangalore was dominated by the PSU teams such as Hindustan Aeronautics Limited (HAL), Indian Telephone Industries (ITI), Electronic Radar Development Establishment (ERDE) and thus drew the talent.
+This decline also affected Bangalore Muslims.

+Later years

 The team continues to exist in the lower divisions of the Bangalore Football League.
 It participates in the Bangalore District Football Association C Division Championship.
-The Al-Ameen college football team also participates as the Bangalore Muslims team.
+It is mostly made of the Al-Ameen college players.